jasonsbarr/how-to-think-like-a-programmer/manuscript/05-arrays.md

 That's a good observation, and in real terms doubling the number of iterations could absolutely affect how long it takes an algorithm to run in real time.

 However, in terms of Big O, it's still just O(n) because there is only one set of inputs.
 The running time of the code is a function of how large the input is, regardless of whether that input is processed 1, 2, or 1,000 times.
 The number of steps it takes to process the input in each iteration isn't important.

+As a general rule with Big O, if you count the steps and come up with a constant value then you can substitute 1 for the constant.

 Big O notation is an **approximation** of the running time, not a calculation of every little thing that affects how long it actually takes for the computation to run.